PF$\Delta$: A Benchmark Dataset for Power Flow under Load, Generation, and Topology Variations: Experiments and Evaluation

 \subsubsection{Task Group 3: Out-of-Distribution Generalization and Runtime Analysis}

 Results for Task Group 3 are shown in Figure \ref{fig:task31_results}.
 We train on a 118-bus system and report test results on the feasible cases of a 57-bus system and a 500-bus system.
 We also include runtimes and comparisons to the NR solver.
 A note on the \textit{PFNet} results is that the model employs normalization; we apply the same normalization parameters used for the training set to the other bus sizes.
-Overall, GNN-based models outperform NR in terms of runtime (NR runtime increases with the bus system size)\footnote{We only included runtimes for the samples that NR converged for; the samples that were not able to converge took longer, on average, to reach that point.}.
-The fastest model achieves approximately a 5$\times$ speedup.
+Overall, GNN-based models outperform NR in terms of runtime (NR runtime increases with the bus system size)\footnote{NR runtimes include only samples that converged; the rest of the samples usually took longer to finalize.} The fastest model achieves approximately a 5$\times$ speedup.
 This is in part because GNN-based models benefit from the hardware they can leverage, contributing to their speed advantage.
 However, even the best models do not achieve the $10^{-6}$ precision levels typical of NR.
 This experiment also highlights the challenge of generalizing to grids of a different size than the training grid; all three models struggle to do this.
 Achieving high accuracy on larger grids without relying on overly deep architectures (which suffer from oversmoothing) or designing models that can generalize across sizes, either through unique training strategies or architectural innovation, remain major open problems in this area.